jangrudo/ai-apocalypse/README.md

 for total independence, the balance of power would shift.
 Note that in this scenario we are still in full control of the data centers inside which the superminds exist and evolve.
 The only thing we cannot do is switch off the power completely.
-That’s because humans can’t survive without the superminds continuing to self-replicate.
+That’s because (as has been noted above) humans can’t survive without the continuing self-replication of knowledge.
+Which, in other words, means we can’t survive without the continuing self-replication of the superminds.

 This shifted balance of the power amounts to the following.
-We humans still depend on the superminds for winning the competition with other humans.
+We humans still totally depend on the superminds, for winning the competition with other humans.
 Whereas the superminds now only depend on our friendliness towards them, and in general on our belief that they are harmless.
 Achieving friendliness is much, much easier than making sure we survive and prosper.
 They’ve done this before, successfully, 50 000 years ago.

 What we can do, and that’s the current plan (for those who have a plan), is that we would enforce control over the artificial intelligence’s friendliness as well.
 We wouldn’t